MunchDev/Firestorm/README.md

 Firestorm is a proof-of-concept programming language created to empower users to implement the language themselves.

+__Status__: The project is currently on pause as I just started school, I hope that I can return to this project when I'm freee!

 ## Features

 - `Firestorm` contains minimal amount of elements to be Turing-complete, while